 Issues related to arrays on the interface are typically related to throughput.
 They can be handled with optimization directives.
-For example, if the arrays in Example 3-17 are partitioned into individual elements and the for-loop unrolled, all four elements in each array are accessed simultaneously.
+For example, if the arrays in the example above are partitioned into individual elements and the for-loop unrolled, all four elements in each array are accessed simultaneously.